GranthamAnthem/ShowPlaceAppKMP/README.md

       - **Serialization:** Using [Kotlin Serialization](https://github.com/Kotlin/kotlinx.serialization) for consistent data serialization.
       - **Models:** Common data models used by both the Android and iOS apps.

 The separation into distinct modules allows for a clear distinction between platform-specific code and shared logic.
-This architecture follows the principles of Kotlin Multiplatform, enabling efficient code sharing while catering to the unique requirements of each platform.
+This architecture follows the principles of Kotlin Multiplatform, enabling code sharing while catering to the unique requirements of each platform.

 ## Tech Stack

-The Showplace app incorporates a diverse set of technologies and libraries, each playing a crucial role in its development:
+The Showplace app incorporates a diverse set of technologies and libraries:

 - **[Ktor](https://ktor.io/):** A versatile multiplatform HTTP client empowering efficient network communication.